 Track Your Projects

-Having systems that keep you organized goes a long way to supporting your work/life balance.
+Having systems in place that keep you organized goes a long way toward supporting your work/life balance.
 Work takes longer when it isn’t structured.
-The more structure, processes, and organization you can build into your work time, the easier it will be to walk away at the end of the day to enjoy your ‘life’ time.
+The more structure, processes, and organization you build into your time on the job, the easier it will be to walk away at the end of the day and enjoy your ‘life’ time.

 Learn From Your Mistakes

-Making the same errors at work time after time is soul destroying, but also a total waste of energy.
-Schedule time for a lessons-learned meeting and document what comes out of it.
-Then learn.
+Making the same errors at work time after time is a waste of energy.
+Schedule time for "lessons learned" meetings and document what comes out of them, then learn.
 Don’t make those mistakes again.

-Take some time to implement what you discovered through the lessons learned process and tweak your project to take advantage of that new knowledge.
-Improve your processes, improve how you do what you do and then you’ll find you have more time in the day for the good stuff.
+Take some time to implement what you've discovered and tweak your project to take advantage of that knowledge.
+Improve your processes and how you do what you do, and you’ll probably find that you have more time in the day for the good stuff.

 Go Home on Time

-The days of the hero project manager, staying all night to fix a problem, are long gone.
-Management scientists acknowledge that those ways of getting work done are inefficient in the long term.
-Plus, it sets a terrible example for your staff and your project team.
+The days of hero project managers staying all night to fix problems are long gone.
+Management scientists acknowledge that those ways of getting things done are inefficient in the long term.
+They set a terrible example for your staff and your project team.

 Embrace Flexible Working

-You’ll need a supportive office culture to make flexible working a success, because if your manager is dead set against it, you’ll find it hard to convince those up the hierarchy that you are getting all your work done.
+You’ll probably need a supportive office culture to make flexible working a success.
+You might find it hard to convince those up the hierarchy that you're getting everything done if your manager is dead set against it.
 But keep trying.